 First, Gather Information

-1. Before you do anything get a complete update from the NOC or help desk on what’s happening, who’s impacted, and try to narrow it down to location or application-pool.
+1. Before you do anything get a complete update from the NOC or help desk on what’s happening, who are impacted, and try to narrow it down to location or application pool.

-The reason why you need to narrow it down is because many applications span more than one data center (or cloud) location and the issue could be caused from a patch installed on a server half way across the world and the wrong admin was pulled out of bed.
+The reason why you need to narrow it down is that many applications span more than one data center (or cloud) location and the issue could be caused by a patch installed on a server halfway across the world and the wrong admin was pulled out of bed.